Observing a $3T$ discrete time crystal on a trapped-ion qudit quantum processor: Introduction

-In a different context, following Anderson's seminal work on localization for non-interacting particles~\cite{Anderson1958}, atypical thermalizing behavior has been reported to exist in highly disordered quantum lattices hosting local interactions, an emergent process known as many-body localization (MBL)~\cite{Gornyi2005,Basko2006,Nandkishore2015}.
-Much effort has been devoted to merging these scenarios with the goal of exploring systems featuring unconventional quantum many-body dynamics.
-A particularly exciting scenario occurs when both periodic driving and MBL are combined, since the existence of emergent local symmetries in the MBL phase leads to an exponentially slow heating mechanism when the system absorbs energy from the drive~\cite{Ponte2015}.
-Additionally, if a discrete time symmetry of the drive is spontaneously broken, an MBL discrete time crystal (MBL-DTC)~\cite{Khemani2016,Else2016} emerges as a genuine non-equilibrium phase of quantum matter, characterized by a robust subharmonic response of spatio-temporal correlations.
-Experimental observations of the MBL-DTC phase~\cite{Zhang2017,Choi2017} have been replicated recently on quantum computers~\cite{Ippoliti2021,Mi2022,Frey2022}, further motivating the use of quantum hardware in the quest to identify genuine non-equilibrium quantum states able to coherently preserve quantum information up to very long time scales.
-In this direction, periodically driven models based on Floquet engineering have recently received considerable attention after being experimentally realized in both ordered~\cite{Rovny2018,Peng2021} and disordered~\cite{Choi2019,Choi2020,Beatrez2021} dipolar spin ensembles, constituting a current topic of interest in the use of digital quantum computers to simulate many-body quantum systems~\cite{Fauseweh2024}.
-However, the experimental realization of MBL systems on current quantum processors comes at the cost of including strong disorder sampling, which ultimately leads to averaging over a vast number of configurations, introducing a large overhead.
+Under periodic driving, MBL prevents fast heating absorption due to the emergence of an extensive number of symmetries~\cite{Ponte2015}, with spontaneous symmetry breaking of a discrete time symmetry resulting in the emergence of a MBL discrete time crystal (MBL-DTC)~\cite{Khemani2016,Else2016,Ippoliti2021}.
+Experimental observations of the MBL-DTC phase~\cite{Zhang2017,Choi2017} have been replicated recently on superconducting qubits devices~\cite{Mi2022,Frey2022} and NV-center devices~\cite{randall_many-bodylocalized_2021}, further motivating the use of quantum hardware in the quest to identify genuine non-equilibrium quantum states~\cite{Fauseweh2024}.
+However, the experimental realization of MBL-DTCs on current quantum processors comes at the cost of including strong disorder sampling, which ultimately leads to averaging over a vast number of configurations, introducing a large overhead.

-An alternative approach to address periodically driven systems on current quantum computers is to explore clean (disorder-free) systems.
-Under certain nontrivial constrains, ergodicity-breaking dynamics can emerge as a collective response of the system to periodic driving, leading to an overall dynamical localization effect that potentially survives in the thermodynamic limit~\cite{Prosen1998,DALESSIO201319}.
-This generally occurs if the driving frequency is large compared to the characteristic frequency scales of the system, precluding the system from readjusting its interlevel transitions at every cycle, translating into exponentially long heating times having well defined, rigorous bounds~\cite{Abanin2015}.
-The consequence of this clear separation of energy scales is the appearance of a prethermal phase~\cite{Else2017prx,HO2023169297,Mori2018,Mallayya2019,Luitz2020} that will resemble equilibrium way beyond the coherence times of the system before heating effects break in.